steve-downey/view_maybe/papers/view-maybe.md

 toc: false
 ---

-Abstract: This paper proposes `views::maybe` a range adaptor that produces a view with cardinality 0 or 1 which adapts nullable types such as `std::optional` and pointer to object types.
+Abstract: This paper proposes `views::maybe` a range adaptor that produces a view with cardinality 0 or 1 which adapts copyable object types, values, and nullable types such as `std::optional` and pointer to object types.

 # Changes
 ## Changes since R6
+- Extend to all object types in order to support list comprehension
 - Track working draft changes for Ranges
-- Add discussion of ~borrowed_range~
+- Add discussion of _borrowed_range_
 - Add an example where pipelines use references.
 - Add support for proxy references (explore std::pointer_traits, etc).
 - Make std::views::maybe model std::ranges::borrowed_range if it's not holding the object by value.